 Not all groups require therapy dog training beforehand.
 However, nearly all testing authorities require that your therapy dog in training:

-- Be at least one year old
+- At least one year old

-- Be up to date on all shots
+- Up to date on all shots

 - Be healthy (this includes having full hearing capacity and proof of a negative heart worm test).

 Additionally the dog’s handler must illustrate good character.
 You may have to undergo a background check to prove this.
 Handlers under the age of 18 will usually need to have an adult partner for formal testing.

 Evaluation generally precedes testing.
 A professional evaluator will observe you and your Bichon together.

 - Good training techniques